ilmdev0/ilm_dev/content/My Pins/Savonia-ammattikorkeakoulu Oy.md

 > [!note] Note
-> You can visit the VLEFACTORY website where my work has been published.
-You can also check out my Internship 2B, where I worked with Smart Factory.
+> You can visit the [VLEFACTORY website](https://vlefactory.eu/mu1-siemens-mindsphere-water-process-data-analysis) where my work has been published.
+You can also check out my [[Internship 2B]], where I worked with Smart Factory.
 Thank you.